US STOCKS-Tech stocks, Netflix power Wall Street's gains

 * Goldman, J&J drop despite topping profit estimates

-* All three indexes top their 50-day moving averages (Changes comment, adds details, updates prices)
+* All three indexes top their 50-day moving averages (Updates to early afternoon)

 By Sruthi Shankar

-April 17 (Reuters) - U.S. stocks rose more than 1 percent on Tuesday, helped by gains in technology companies and as strong earnings from Netflix and UnitedHealth boosted optimism over what is expected to be the strongest earnings season in seven years.
+April 17 (Reuters) - U.S. stocks rose about 1 percent on Tuesday, helped by gains in technology companies and as strong earnings from Netflix and UnitedHealth boosted optimism over what is expected to be the strongest earnings season in seven years.

-Netflix shares rose as much as 9.3 percent to $336.25, hitting an all-time high, after the video-streaming pioneer smashed analysts’ quarterly subscriber estimates, helped by a blitz of original content.
+Netflix shares rose 10 percent to hit an all-time high after the video-streaming pioneer smashed analysts’ quarterly subscriber estimates.

 “Being able to surprise on the upside in the phase of higher expectations would be a real sign of strength,” said Willie Delwiche, investment strategist at Robert W. Baird in Milwaukee.